peterj/onesummit-demo/demo.md

 ## The model

 We'll use a BERT model to classify emotions in text.
-The model is a Hugging Face model that's using the KServe SDKs.
+The model is a Hugging Face model that's using the KServe SDK.

 1. Deploy the model to Kubernetes using InferenceService (replace the image name if using a different one):